luckyluks/luckyluks.github.io/_publications/2020-01-17-Usable-surface-detection-on-top-view-camera-data.md

 #citation: 'Rauh, Lukas.
 (2020). <i>Usable surface detection on top-view camera data.</i> (MPSYS Design projects 2019/2020, Chalmers University of Technology, Gotheburg, Sweden)'

 ---

+## Group Project in Systems, Control and Mechatronics

 This project aimed to solve the problem to detect drivable areas of a factory floor, using a workflow consisting of background subtraction to generate a ground truth, that is